 45. Yellow-Bellied Sapsucker

-The Yellow-bellied Sapsucker is a medium sized woodpecker that can be found in Canada and the northeastern United States.
+The Yellow-bellied Sapsucker is a medium-sized woodpecker found in Canada and the northeastern United States.

-It was first described by English naturalist Mark Catesby who illustrated it with hand coloured plates for his book The Natural History of Carolina, Florida and the Bahama Islands during 1729 -1732.
+It was first described by English naturalist Mark Catesby, who illustrated it with hand-colored plates for his book The Natural History of Carolina, Florida, and the Bahama Islands from 1729 to 1732.

-This beautiful bird has white stripes on its black head which contrast against its yellow throat, breast and belly making it stand out from other birds.
-Its wings are barred with red patches adding to their beauty.
+This beautiful bird has white stripes on its black head, contrasting against its yellow throat, breast, and belly, making it stand out from other birds.
+Its wings are barred with red patches, adding to its beauty.

 Kingdom | Animalia |